inkcap/Fonts5/README.md

 ```

 ## License
+This project is a fork of FontAwesome that removes the JavaScript and is just CSS and Fonts.

-Fonts5 Free is free, open source, and GPL friendly.
+FontAwesome / Fonts5 Free is free, open source, and GPL friendly.
 You can use it for
 commercial projects, open source projects, or really almost whatever you want.

 - Icons — CC BY 4.0 License